microsoft/rushstack/api/ts-command-line.icommandlineactionoptions.summary.md

 # ICommandLineActionOptions.summary property

-A quick summary that is shown on the main help page, which is displayed by the command "foo --help"
+A quick summary that is shown on the main help page, which is displayed by the command "example --help"

 **Signature:**
 ```javascript